 Table 3.
 Colorado River Basin water conservation programs and accomplishments.

-States have more autonomy to set their reservoir withdraws and manage their vulnerability independent of other states activities.
+States have some additional autonomy for reservoir withdraws and to manage vulnerability independent of other states activities.
 This autonomy reduces conflict.

-The water conservation program kept Lake Mead’s storage above the 5.9 million-acre feet protection volume (elevation 1,020 feet) during a critical drawdown period in 2022 (Figure 3).
+The water conservation program was part of a set of long-term and emergency actions that kept Lake Mead’s storage above the 5.9 million-acre feet protection volume (elevation 1,020 feet) during a critical drawdown period in 2022 (Figure 3).

-Program participation jettisoned the principle of "use it or lose it" common to the laws that govern water use in many western states, including California, Arizona, and Nevada.
-Use it or lose it is a disincentive to conserve water because if a contractor uses less than their historical allocation over a number of years, the state can reclaim the allocation and assign the water right to a different user who can put the water to use.
+Program participation jettisoned the principle of "use it or lose it" common to laws that govern water use in many western states, including California, Arizona, and Nevada.
+Use it or lose it practices fail to incentivize conservation because if a contractor uses less than their historical allocation over a number of years, the state can reclaim the allocation and assign the water right to a different user.

 Figure 3.
 Lake Mead Storage (solid black line), Water Conservation Account Balances (light blue fill), and anticipated lake volume absent the water conservation program (dashed red line).
 The conservation program kept Lake Mead level above elevation 1,020 feet (5.9 million acre-feet) during low lake levels in 2022.
+(Source: XXX)

 Program Challenges

-There are 3 core challenges to continue the water conservation program:
+There are four core challenges that must be addressed by current and future programs to promote water conservation in the Colorado River Basin:

-Fast reservoir drawdown.
-States and contractors conserved water with the understanding that they can withdraw that water in the future.
+Reservoirs can draw down quickly.
+States and contractors conserved water with the understanding that this water would be available for withdrawal in the future.
 With multiple years of debits, Lake Mead can drawdown close to the protection elevation in a few years.
-Put another way: the Lower Basin states loaned the Colorado River system 3.3 million acre-feet of water.
-The users will want to call in the loan at some point.
-Once the users perceive Lake Mead will drawdown close to the protection volume, they may race to debit their water conservation account balances to access their conserved water.
+Within the current conservation framework, Lower Basin states loaned the Colorado River system 3.3 million acre-feet of water, which some or all may want to recover at a future point.
+Once the users perceive Lake Mead will drawdown close to the protection volume, they may race to debit their water conservation account balances to access their conserved water in the absence of systemwide goals

-Motivate additional voluntary water conservation―credits―as reservoir storage draws down to the protection volume because states and contractors face increasing difficulty to access and debit their water conservation account balances.
+Motivating additional voluntary water conservation is challenging.
+As reservoir storage draws down to the protection volume, states and contractors face increasing difficulty to access and debit their water conservation account balances.
 Their prior conserved water becomes a stranded asset.
-This challenge can also spur several conflicts:
+This challenge can also spur conflicts if:

-Multiple states desire to debit their accounts so that the total debits will drawdown Lake Mead below its protection elevation.
-The states will need to negotiate lower debits that keep Lake Mead at or above the protection elevation.
+Multiple states withdraw conserved storage, which results in Lake Mead dropping below its protection elevation.
+States would need to find lower debits that keep Lake Mead at or above the protection elevation.

-State A debits their account and decreases Lake Mead storage towards the protection volume.
-This activity prevents States B and C in future years to debit their accounts.
+A state seeks to pull storage from the reservoir that creates a debit on their account and decreases Lake Mead storage towards the protection volume.
+This activity prevents other states in future years from drawing on water in their accounts.

 Other states and users take counter measures to increase their ability to access conserved water with the undesired effect to lower Laken Mead storage.